-As of May 1 2017, the preferred first name can be displayed in lieu of the legal first name on UBCcards.
+Your preferred name can be displayed in lieu of the legal name on your UBCcard.

 - If needed, update your preferred name on the Student Services Centre (SSC).
 Please wait 48 hours for the change to appear on the system.

 - Visit the UBC Access Desk in the UBC bookstore and request a card renewal with your preferred name

 There is no charge to get a new UBCcard with your preferred or chosen name on the card.
 For more information go to UBC Access Desk.

-While UBC allows students to indicate their preferred first names without changing their legal names, it’s important to be aware of the implications of this change:
+While UBC allows students to indicate their preferred name without changing their legal name, it’s important to think about the possible impact of this practice: